 - 9.8 A mix of housing size, type and tenure is important due to the changes in the age profile of Scotland toward an ageing population.
 Nationally, the percentage of the population over age 65 is one of the fastest growing age groups.
 Scottish Planning Policy states that where a demand is identified through Housing Need and Demand Assessment (HNDA), polices should be put in place to mitigate for this change through the provision of suitable housing.
+National planning policies support proposals for new homes which address identified gaps in provision, which could include homes for older people, including supported accommodation, care homes and sheltered housing.
 The Aberdeen City and Aberdeenshire HNDA (2017) finds that the between 2014-2039, the percentage growth rate of those aged 65-68 years is 20%.
 The increase in those aged 75+ is around 65%. - 9.9 The HNDA has found changes in the city's demographic profile with largest growth being seen in these older-age sectors.
 It also finds that there is a limited range of housing options for older people other than sheltered housing or residential care, and there is a lack of affordable housing of suitable size and design to suit this group. - 9.10 It is therefore important that we encourage suitable housing choice for the local population in order to help facilitate independent, affordable living.
 This may be achieved by adaptable design of homes, or by targeted development such as: - Age-restricted general market housing; also known as 'over-55s living' which is exclusive to residents of a minimum age, and generally does not include care provision but may include shared amenities, such as amenity space. - Retirement or sheltered housing; purpose-built accommodation that may include support to enable independent living, with shared on-site amenities. - Extra care housing or retirement communities; purpose-built accommodation with a higher level of care available and extensive shared amenities.
 This allows residents to benefit from varying levels of care as time progresses. - Residential care homes or nursing homes; accommodation that provides a high level of care for those unable to live independently.
 See Policy WB4: Specialist Care Facilities.